LibertyDSNP/spec/pages/Ethereum/Validation.md

 1. Read `DSNPBatchPublication` events.
 2. Fetch and validate the Batch Publication.
-3. Recover and validate the Ethereum address from the Announcement.
+3. Validate the chain of delegation from the Announcement's `fromId` to the sender of the transaction with the `DSNPBatchPublication` event.

 ## Batch Publication Validation